Minneapolis School of Anesthesia

 Must be a high school graduate or possess a GED.
 You also need a bachelor’s degree in nursing OR an associate degree in nursing plus another appropriate baccalaureate degree (bachelor’s degree must be from a regionally accredited College or University and must be complete before the enrollment date in August).

 Possess Minnesota Registered Nurse License.
-(Any state for application.)
-Before enrollment you must obtain a Minnesota, Iowa and Wisconsin license.
+(Any state for the application.)
+Before enrollment, you must obtain a Minnesota, Iowa and Wisconsin license.

 Complete one year of nursing experience in a critical patient care setting within the last three years.

 They do NOT accept: